Why is special needs caregiver burnout different?

 Respite care is someone else — a trained professional, a co-op parent, a college student in a special education program — caring for your child while you do literally anything else.
 Sleep.
 See a friend.
 Sit quietly.
 It doesn't have to be productive.
 That's the point.

 The hardest part isn't finding it.
 It's giving yourself permission to use it without guilt.
 The types include in-home respite, facility-based programs, parent co-ops (trading care with another special needs family), and school-based options in some districts.
-Medicaid waiver programs often cover respite — contact your state's developmental disabilities agency.
-The ARCH National Respite Locator at archrespite.org can help you find local options.
+Medicaid waiver programs can sometimes help cover respite care, but eligibility, waitlists, covered services, and provider availability vary significantly by state.
+Contact your state’s developmental disabilities agency and ask what respite options may be available.
+The ARCH National Respite Locator at archrespite.org can also help you find local options.

 Full guide: How to find respite care for special needs families →Finding people who actually understand — not just people who try